-21. Looked after children and previously looked after children

-The most common reason for children becoming looked after is as a result of abuse and neglect.
-St Mary's Catholic Primary School, Falmouth ensures that staff have the necessary skills and understanding to keep looked after/previously looked after children safe.
+21 Looked after children and previously looked after children has the appropriate training and that staff have the necessary skills and understanding to keep looked after/previously looked after children safe.
 Appropriate staff have information about a child's looked after legal status and care arrangements, including the level of authority delegated to the carer by the authority looking after the child and contact arrangements with birth parents or those with parental responsibility.